 This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy:

 Gnosticism pertains to a very special form of self-knowledge or self-analysis, popularized through the famous Greek maxim on the Temple of Delphi: Homo Nosce Te Ipsum, otherwise translated as: “Man, know thyself, and you will know the universe and the Gods!”
 The Greek word Gnosis is knowledge, but not intellectual knowledge.
-It is knowledge that which we acquire from our experience, that which we gain from our perception.
+It is knowledge of that which we acquire from our experience, that which we gain from our perception.
 It is not based on supposition, theory, belief, skepticism, or argumentation.
 It is something that we know for a fact, and there is no convincing otherwise.
 Gnosis is the defined result of our actions and is verified through experimentation in a scientific manner.
 We look at scientific facts, spiritual facts.

 For as the founder of the modern Gnostic tradition, Samael Aun Weor, stated in The Revolution of the Dialectic: